awilliams363/FinalProject/README.md

 ---

-## Functions:
+## Functions

-## Add Books
+### Add Books
-- Add books to the Library System
+- Add books to the Library
 - Exclusive to Librarians

-## Borrow Books
+### Borrow Books
-- Borrow Books from the Library System
+- Borrow Books from the Library
 - Books can only be Borrowed by Students
-- Books can also be Issued to Students by Librarians
+- Books can be Issued to Students by Librarians

-## Return Books
+### Return Books
 - Borrowed Books can be Returned to the Library
-- The Availability status of the Book will update to "Available"
+- The Availability Status of the Book will update to "Available"
-- The Status of the Book in the Borrow Record will update to "Returned"
+- The Status of the Book in the User's Borrow Record will update to "Returned"

-## Reserve Books
+### Reserve Books
 - Currently Borrowed or Available Books can be Reserved
 - The Availability status of the Book will update to "Reserved"
-- The Status of the Book in the Borrow Record will update to "Reserved"
+- The Status of the Book in the Borrow Record will update to "Reserved" **check this

-## Search Books
+### Search Books
 - Search for library books by their title
-- Notifies user of whether book exists in the system
+- Notifies user of whether the Book exists in the Library
-- Notifies user of whether books in the system are available
+- Notifies user of whether the Book is currently available

-## View Books
+### View Books
 - View all Books in the Library System including their Availability Status

-## View Borrow Record
+### View Borrow Record
 - View as Record of Books that have been Borrowed and track their Status
 - Students can view their personal borrow record
 - Librarians can view the borrow records of all students

-## View All Students
+### View All Students
 - View all Students in the Library System
 - Exclusive to Librarians

 ---

-## HOW TO RUN THIS PROJECT
+## How to run the project
 - Install Python (3.13.2 or most recent version)
 - Open Terminal and Execute Following Commands :
 ```